 This can be beneficial since you will be connecting with like-minded people who understand what you are going through.
 However, the important thing with support groups is to go continuously, even after you think you have conquered your gambling problem.

-Gamblers Anonymous, when coupled with outpatient therapy, is about 5x more successful.
+Gamblers Anonymous, when coupled with outpatient therapy, is about 5 times more successful.
 Having frequent one-on-one sessions with a counselor can help get to the root of your gambling problem, which can be a more effective way to quit permanently.